Formation-flying interferometry in geocentric orbits: Results and discussion

 Numerical examples of control acceleration magnitudes, observabilities, and visibilities are provided to verify the proposed approach to formation-flying interferometry.
 The selected case studies were a laser-interferometric gravitational-wave telescope and an astronomical interferometer.

 The analytical perturbation models developed in this study were used to analyze the control acceleration magnitudes and observation conditions.
-In addition, the control acceleration magnitudes were evaluated by averaging each perturbing acceleration per orbital revolution from the initial time and then calculating their root-sum-square (RSS).
+In addition, the control acceleration magnitudes were evaluated by averaging each perturbing acceleration per orbital revolution from the initial time and then calculating their root-sum-square (Rss).
 Table \ref{table5} lists the common numerical conditions for all formation configurations.
 The area-to-mass ratio was assumed for a small class of satellites (e.g., $M\approx500$ kg and $S\approx2.3$ $\rm m^2$), and its value was used to calculate atmospheric drag and SRP effects.
 To calculate the control acceleration by method (c) in Fig. \ref{fig1}, the secular drift of the eccentricity vector owing to lunisolar gravity was assumed to be periodically corrected to zero each year.
-Note that the propellant consumption for this correction did not consider the control acceleration; the consumption to mitigate the relative acceleration due to the mean (nonzero) eccentricity vector accumulated over one year was considered only.
+The propellant consumption for this correction did not consider the control acceleration; the consumption to mitigate the relative acceleration due to the mean (nonzero) eccentricity vector accumulated over one year was considered only.
 The study did not account for propellant consumption related to formation reconfiguration maneuvers, such as altering observation directions or the size of the formation.

 In the heliocentric orbit or halo orbit around the Sun-Earth L2 point, SRP is the dominant disturbance.
 Using the values in Table \ref{table5}, the sum of the absolute and relative perturbing accelerations owing to SRP was calculated as approximately $4.5\times10^{-8}$ $\rm m\,s^{-2}$ (1.4 $\rm m\,s^{-1}$ per year).
-Therefore, this study aims to find a small disturbance environment in geocentric orbits of less than $1.0\times10^{-7}$ $\rm m\,s^{-2}$ (3.0 $\rm m\,s^{-1}$ per year) that maintains a magnitude only a few times as large as that in the heliocentric or Sun-Earth L2 orbits.
+Therefore, this study aims to find a small disturbance environment in geocentric orbits of less than $1.0\times10^{-7}$ $\rm m\,s^{-2}$ (3.0 $\rm m\,s^{-1}$ per year) that maintains a magnitude only a few times larger than that in the heliocentric or Sun-Earth L2 orbits.